The Android Platform Security Model (2023): Implementation

-These two examples (controlled access to internal Android platform components and developer signing key rotation) highlight that handling multi-party consent in a complex ecosystem is challenging even from the point of a single party: some developers may wish for maximum flexibility (access to all internal components and arbitrarily complex key handling), but the majority tends to be overwhelmed by the complexity.
+These three examples (i.e., default component exporting, controlled access to internal Android platform components and developer signing key rotation) highlight that handling multi-party authorization in a complex ecosystem is challenging even from the point of a single party: some developers may wish for maximum flexibility (i.e., access to all internal components and arbitrarily complex key handling), but the majority tends to be overwhelmed by the complexity.
 As the ecosystem develops, changes are therefore necessary to react to lessons learned.
-In these examples, platform changes largely enabled backwards compatibility without changing (no impact when key rotation is not used by a developer) or breaking (most apps do not rely on internal APIs) existing apps.
+In these examples, platform changes largely enabled backwards compatibility without changing (i.e., no impact when key rotation is not used by a developer) or breaking (i.e., most apps do not rely on internal APIs) existing apps.
 When changes for developers are necessary, these need to be deployed over a longer period to allow adaptation, typically with warnings in one Android release and enforced restrictions only in the next one.